Axiomatic Explainer Globalness via Optimal Transport: AXIOMATIC GLOBALNESS

 \subsection{Desired Globalness Properties}

 Given a black-box model $F$ and data distribution $X$, we define the globalness of an explainer $E$ as the spread of the distribution of explanations $\expdistnfull$\footnote{We omit the subscript $(E,F,X)$ when clear from context.} over $\explanationSpace$.
 In this section, we introduce properties which are intuitively desirable for any globalness measure.

+First, we establish basic properties that we expect a globalness metric should hold (\ref{prop:non-negativity}, \ref{prop:continuity}, \ref{prop:convexity}).
+In \ref{prop:local} and \ref{prop:global}, we define the desired upper and lower bounds.
+Then, in \ref{prop:isometry_invariance} we define how a globalness measure should capture behavior related to explanation distances and transformations.
 In lieu of specific measures, which we define in Section \ref{sec:wasserstein_globalness}, we reference a general globalness measure $G: \distnset \to \mathbb{R}$, which maps a distribution of explanations to a real-valued globalness score.
-We establish basic properties of a globalness metric (\ref{prop:non-negativity}, \ref{prop:continuity}, \ref{prop:convexity}), define upper and lower bounds (\ref{prop:local}, \ref{prop:global}), then define behavior related to explanation distances and transformations (\ref{prop:isometry_invariance}).

 \begin{enumerate}[label=P\arabic*, font=\textbf, wide=0pt]

 \item \textbf{(Non-negativity)} \emph{For any probability measure $\mu \in \distnset$, $G(\mu) \geq 0$.}

 \item \textbf{(Continuity)} \emph{Let $\{\mu^{(n)}\}$ be a sequence of probability measures which converges weakly to $\mu$.
 Then $G(\mu^{(n)}) \rightarrow G (\mu)$.}